Melaku05/Signup-form/README.md

-# Signup Form API
+# Signup Form Application
-A Signup form API built with Django, Django REST Framework, Djoser, and JWT token authentication.
+A full-stack Signup form application built with Django, Django REST Framework, Djoser, JWT token authentication for the backend, and React with TypeScript for the frontend.

 ## Features